socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 # Overview

-This project contains sample source code that demonstrates how to integrate the True[X] ad renderer with the DFP IMA SDK in tvOS and iOS.
+This project contains sample source code that demonstrates how to integrate the true[X] ad renderer with the DFP IMA SDK in tvOS.
 This document will step through the various pieces of code that make the integration work, so that the same basic ideas can be replicated in a real production app.